-So what better reason to start shaping up those arms?
-Here, Emily McLaughlin, certified personal trainer and nutrition specialist at 8fit, shares the only exercises you'll ever need to get those strong, gorgeous guns.
+So what better reason to start strengthening those arms?
+Here, Emily Gotika, CPT, shares the only exercises you'll ever need to get strong, sculpted arms.

 Bonus: These exercise require zero equipment, so you can do them whenever (or wherever) arm inspiration strikes.
-Or, put them all together into a circuit (and repeat three times through) for a killer six-minute arm workout designed by Gotika and demonstrated by Brittany Hammond, CPT.
+Or, put them all together into a circuit (and repeat three times through) for a killer 6-minute arm workout designed by Gotika and demonstrated by Brittany Hammond, CPT.

-- Tap your right hand to your left shoulder, then your left hand to your right shoulder.
+- Tap your left hand to your right shoulder, then your right hand to your left shoulder.
 That's one rep.

 - Repeat 5 times.

 To modify, perform this push-up variation against a wall or a sturdy elevated surface like a workout bench.

 "Never underestimate the power of using body weight to build strength," Gotika says.
 This move targets your triceps and is guaranteed to set the back of your arms on fire.
 Control is key, so don't rush here.

 - Lie on the floor with your legs bent and feet flat on the floor.
 Press your upper back into the floor and your shoulder blades down.